itsmenuma/Typing-Tutor/README.md

 # Typing-Tutor
 <br>
 Typing Tutor is a console-based application that helps users improve their typing speed and accuracy.
 The program selects random paragraphs from a text file, and users are required to type them as quickly and accurately as possible.
-It provides feedback on typing speed (characters per minute) and accuracy, and keeps track of previous attempts.
+It provides feedback on typing speed (characters per minute) and accuracy and keeps track of previous attempts.
 <br>
 <br>
-###Features
+Features
 <br>
 Random Paragraph Selection: The program randomly selects a paragraph from a file for each typing session.
 <br>